7 Ways to Build Your Employer Brand on Campus

 Hosting on-campus information sessions raises awareness for your company among a targeted group of college students.
 Information sessions, often coordinated with the university career center, are an opportunity to share details on open positions, organizational culture and unique information about your company and industry.

 But with so many companies competing for talent, it can be challenging to attract students and increase attendance.
-Think about how to reinvent your information session to be more creative, interactive, and targeted to Gen Z’s job search expectations.
-Consider bringing current employee who’s an alumni of the school to share a new hire perspective.
+Think about how to reinvent your information session to be more creative, interactive, and targeted to Gen Z’s job search expectations as part of your employer branding strategy.
 Spread the word on social media, through career center communications and by inviting potential candidates in your talent pipeline.

 Build on-campus relationships

 While career fair recruiting is essential, attending a once-per-year hiring event may not be enough to stay top-of-mind with college students—and it’s not always easy to get them to attend in the first place.
-Instead, maintain ongoing relationships with students and faculty throughout the year.
+Instead, maintain ongoing relationships with students and faculty throughout the year as part of your campus recruitment and employer branding strategy.
 Offer time and resources to student groups or sponsor club events to meet potential employees.
 If the school has a process to connect employers with faculty for classroom presentations, offer to share your company’s expertise.
 Students and professors will welcome the real-world case study and your organization will demonstrate industry leadership among a classroom of interested students.

 Update career sites and job descriptions

 Your career site is the first place students visit to research your organization, and it’s one of the best places to showcase your employer brand.
 Create a stand-out careers page focused on entry-level roles that offers a view inside your organization.
 Keep it up to date with information on company culture, growth opportunities and recent photos.
-If your job descriptions are recycled year after year, revisit them to make sure they’re optimized for Gen Z job seekers.
+If your job descriptions are recycled year after year, revisit them to make sure they’re optimized for Gen Z job seekers as part of your campus recruitment and employer branding strategy.

 Respond to third-party reviews

-According to the 2019 Yello Recruiting Study, over 80% of Gen Z candidates are finding jobs online—which means they’re also likely reading your company’s third-party reviews.
+According to the 2022 State of Campus Recruiting, 81% of Gen Z candidates are finding jobs online—which means they’re also likely reading your company’s third-party reviews.
 That’s why monitoring sites like Glassdoor and Comparably is now an essential part of an employer branding strategy.
 Respond to reviews, both positive and negative, in a timely manner.
 Thank the reviewer for their feedback, offer steps to address concerns and focus on positive company-led initiatives.
 Responding to reviews allows you to control the narrative—even on sites you don’t own.

 Make personal connections